MicrosoftDocs/win32/desktop-src/HyperV_v2/setfailovernetworkadaptersettings-msvm-replicationservice.md

 ---
-Description: 'Configures the network adapter's IP settings to be applied to a virtual machine after a failover.' ms.assetid: 'a49d089e-f5dc-4bfb-9f66-2593304b9795'
+Description: Configures the network adapters IP settings to be applied to a virtual machine after a failover. ms.assetid: a49d089e-f5dc-4bfb-9f66-2593304b9795
-title: 'SetFailoverNetworkAdapterSettings method of the Msvm\_ReplicationService class' ms.technology: desktop ms.prod: windows ms.author: windowssdkdev
+title: SetFailoverNetworkAdapterSettings method of the Msvm\_ReplicationService class ms.technology: desktop ms.prod: windows ms.author: windowssdkdev